Caltech-IPAC/hiresprv/sphinx/outputs.rst

 Extracted Spectra
 =================
-Use the :mod:`hiresprv.download` module to access and download the 1D extracted spectra onto your local disk.
+Use the :mod:`hiresprv.download.spectrum` module to access and download the 1D extracted spectra onto your local disk.

 The extracted spectra are available as single-extension FITS files.
 One file is produced for each observation.
 The FITS file contains an array with dimensions 16 x 4021.